cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 #### MS.ENTRAID.5.3v1 Instructions

-1. In **Azure Active Directory** create a new Azure AD Group that contains admin users responsible for reviewing and adjudicating application consent requests.
+1. In **Microsoft Entra admin center**  create a new Microsoft Entra ID Group that contains admin users responsible for reviewing and adjudicating application consent requests.
 Group members will be notified when users request consent for new applications.

-2. Then in **Azure Active Directory** under **Applications**, select **Enterprise Applications.**
+2. Then in **Microsoft Entra admin center**  under **Applications**, select **Enterprise Applications.**

 3. Under **Security**, select **Consent and permissions**.
 Then select **Admin consent settings**.